ElCanDo/school_management_system/README.md

 ## Overview
 This is a **School Management System backend** built with **Django** and **Django REST Framework (DRF)**.
 The system allows schools to manage users, students, teachers, classrooms, enrollments, and more.
-Admins can register their school, and teachers can manage their classrooms and students.
+For now, Only Admin can manage and organize students, teachers and classrooms.

 This project is a **capstone project** completed in 5 parts:
 1. Idea & Planning